SumitKaushik1/Database-Testing-Projects/README.md

 databasetesting->
-It consists the .java files for testing stored procedure by TestNg
+It consists the .java files for testing stored procedure by TestNg(Automation)